Cinnamon and Blood Sugar Control: What Scientists Are Exploring About Glucose, Insulin & Metabolic Wellness

 How Cinnamon May Influence Carbohydrate Metabolism

-- Post-meal glucose responses
+- Post-meal glucose signaling

 The Role of Cinnamon’s Antioxidant Compounds